Djibouti: Drought Post Disaster Needs Assessment

 The primary objective was to support the Government of Djibouti to undertake a drought Post Disaster Needs Assessment (PDNA), to identify priority drought mitigation measures and develop a recovery strategy to address the short term emergency needs.
-The PDNA also would promote strategies that support sustainable, economically strong livelihoods that address medium and long-term development goals, and potentially reduce the need for routine emergency appeals.
+The PDNA also enabled strategies that support sustainable, economically strong livelihoods that address medium and long-term development goals, and reduce the need for routine emergency appeals.

 - The PDNA used the damage and loss assessment methodology in combination with assessment methodologies utilized by the UN agencies, to capture the human impact and needs.

-The project activities involved supporting a government of Djibouti-led assessment report summarizing the impact on the economy, households and individuals broken down by geographic areas and sectors, factoring in cross-cutting issues in recovery, identifying the needs for recovery and reconstruction integrating all sectors and laying out a strategy that will link relief to sustainable development.
+- The project activities involved supporting a government of Djibouti-led assessment summarizing the impact on the economy, households and individuals broken down by geographic areas and sectors, factoring in cross-cutting issues in recovery, identifying the needs for recovery and reconstruction integrating all sectors and laying out a strategy that links relief to sustainable development.

 - In addition, the project helped to produce a policy dialogue between Government and development partners that results in a common recovery and reconstruction strategy.

 - Furthermore, it supported an official presentation to the donor community.